jamievullo/TravelSaver/README.md

 * "redux-logger": "^3.0.6"

 ### Setup
 * To run this web application you must clone it from git@github.com:jamievullo/TravelSaver.git and git@github.com:jamievullo/TravelSaver-api.git.
-Goto https://github.com/jamievullo/TravelSaver and https://github.com/jamievullo/TravelSaver-api copy and clone into your terminal.
+Goto https://github.com/jamievullo/TravelSaver and https://github.com/jamievullo/TravelSaver-api copy and clone into 2 seperate terminals.
-* On command line type: git clone git@github.com:jamievullo/TravelSaver.git
+* On command line 1 type: git clone git@github.com:jamievullo/TravelSaver.git
-* input "cd TravelSaver" on command line
+* input: "cd TravelSaver" on command line
-* input npm install on command line
+* input: npm install on command line
-* input npm start to start the server on localhost:3000
+* input: npm start to start the server on localhost:3000
-* On a seperate terminal type: git@github.com:jamievullo/TravelSaver-api.git
+* On command line 2 type: git@github.com:jamievullo/TravelSaver-api.git
-* input "cd TravelSaver-api" on command line
+* input: "cd TravelSaver-api" on command line
 * Run bundle install from command line
 * Run "rails db:migrate" from command line
 * Run rails s from the command line to start the server on localhost:3001